SumoLogic/sumologic-documentation/docs/beta/infrequent-dashboard-support.md

 * **Top 50 Expensive Queries**.
 The top 50 expensive queries set up on Dashboards to run against the Infrequent tier.

 You can download the JSON for the dashboard [here](https://sumologic-app-data.s3.amazonaws.com/Infrequent_Dashboard.json).
 For information about importing dashboards and other content see [Import Content in the Library](/docs/get-started/library#import-content).

+## Limitation

+* Auto refresh is not available for dashboard panels running on Infrequent tier.